vranda25/ByteVerse_SheCodes/README.md

 “3” : decline

-service/completed  : Customer can check is_completed for his/her bookings only if service status is “accepted” (bina business ke accept kiye service complete kese ho skti h ) and increases job_completed for a particular business
+service/completed  : Customer can check is_completed for his/her bookings only if service status is “accepted” and increases job_completed for a particular business
 , service id must be provided (POST) (jo service complete ho gai h usse customer is_completed kr skta h) http://udaan.pythonanywhere.com/api/service/completed/